 Make sure to purchase extra mop head refills.
 This way, you’ll be able to wash more at the same time and will always have a clean one available each time you mop.

 And regardless of which mop brand you get, we always recommend spin mops.
-Just make sure to check reviews, particularly video ones, and that the microfiber mop head is of good quality, should you be able to check things out in person.
+Just make sure to check reviews, particularly video ones, and that the microfiber mop head is of good quality.

-Keep scrolling or skip to official Neat-ish rating.as well as Pros and Cons.
+Keep scrolling or skip to the official Neat-ish rating and the Pros and Cons section.

 Have a favorite mop or cleaning tool that you love to use?
 Let us know in the comments down below!
 And if you liked our OCedar Spin Mop review, keep scrolling for some of our other options down below.

 - Can get into corners

 - SplashGuard Technology